Have fun and be safe on the water.

 Fishing and recreation are welcomed on the Port River, but for safety, small boats need to stay well clear of the large ships in the Port River channel and its approaches when large ships are manoeuvring.

-Ships that are 300 metres long, weighing over 100,000 tonnes are now common around Port Adelaide.
-Sailing around these massive ships can have many hidden dangers, and it is important that boaties know their responsibilities and do not become complacent when out on the water.
+Ships that are 300 metres long, weighing over 100,000 tonnes are common around Port Adelaide.
+Sailing around these massive ships can have many hidden dangers, and it is important that boaties know their responsibilities and do not become complacent.

 If you are planning to head out for a day on the water, you are responsible for your own safety, and for knowing the do’s and don’ts.
 You can reduce the risks of boating around the mammoth ships by following a few easy tips.

 - Understand your responsibilities

 Get a free copy of the South Australian Recreational Boating and Safety Handbook by calling 13 10 84 or visiting www.transport.sa.gov.au/topics/boating-and-marine/marine-publications/recreational-boating-handbook, or contact the Boating Safety Unit on 1300 183 046.
 You can also download a fact sheet from www.flindersports.com.au/safeonthewater for information on staying safe on the water around Port Adelaide.